spyrostheodoridis/chorospy/README.md

 ### Create raster of species richness / occurrence density
 Given a list of species and their occurrences, one can create a species richness map the desirable resolution.
-The following function takes a data frame with species occurrences and a vector file defining the extent of the map, and creates a raster file whose cell values represent the number of species in the respective cell
+The following function takes a data frame with species occurrences and a vector file defining the extent of the map, and creates a raster file whose cell values represent the number of species in the respective cell.
 ```python
 #let's create first a pseudo data set using random species - points pairs.
 In this case the center of diversity is located at 15N, 60E somewhere in Sweden
 import random
 import pandas
 spOcc = []